fragarco/abasc/docs/en/abasc.md

 **Function.** Returns the time elapsed since the machine was powered on.
 The measurement is done in units of 1/300 of a second.
 It requires interrupts to be enabled; therefore, `DI` and certain disk/tape operations will prevent the timer from advancing.
 The returned value is a real number.

-BASC provides an additional usage mode in which `TIME` behaves as a **command**.
+ABASC provides an additional usage mode in which `TIME` behaves as a **command**.
 In this form, you may supply an integer value in parentheses, and that value becomes the new `TIME` counter.

 ```basic
 CLS